-• Any follow-up dental treatment must be completed while your child is in the Head Start program.
+Any follow-up dental treatment must be completed within 30 days of initial exam.
 You are to schedule a dental appointment for your child needing dental follow up.
 Head Start can help you find a dentist.
-If no insurance, Head Start can help you fill out forms to apply for Medicaid/or CHIP.
+If no insurance, Head Start can help you fill out forms to apply for Medicaid or CHIP.